-Enel is Italy’s largest power company and a leading integrated player in the power and gas markets of Europe and Latin America, operating in 40 countries across 4 continents overseeing power generation from over 98 GW of net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km.
+Enel is a multi-national power company and a leading integrated player in the world’s power and gas markets, with a particular focus on Europe and Latin America.
+The Group operates in more than 30 countries across 4 continents, generating power from over 96 GW of net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km.
 Enel, with its 61 million end users worldwide, has the largest customer base among its European peers and is among the leading power companies in Europe in terms of installed capacity and reported EBITDA.

-In 2012, Enel posted revenues around 85 billion euros, EBITDA of, approximately, 17 billion euros and net ordinary income of around 3.5 billion euros.
-As of September 30th, 2013, the Group has nearly 73,000 employees and operates a wide range of hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
-Over 42% of the power generated by Enel last year was carbon free, making it one of the leading producers of clean energy.
+In 2014, Enel posted revenues of approximately 76 billion euros, EBITDA of 15.7 billion euros and net ordinary income of around 3 billion euros.
+As of December 31st, 2014, the Group has approximately 69,000 employees and operates a wide range of hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
+Over 47% of the power generated by Enel in 2014 was carbon free, making it one of the leading producers of clean energy.

 Enel is strongly committed to renewable energy sources and to the research and development of new environmentally friendly technologies.
-Enel Green Power [EGP] is the Group’s publicly listed Company dedicated to the growth and management of power generation from renewable energy, operating around 8.7 GW of net installed capacity relying on hydro, wind, geothermal, solar, biomass and co-generation sources in Europe, the Americas and Africa.
+Enel Green Power (EGP) is the Group’s publicly listed renewable energy generation Company, operating over 9.6 GW of net installed capacity of hydro, wind, geothermal, solar, biomass and co-generation sources in Europe, the Americas and Africa.
 Enel Green Power is, technology-wise, the most diversified renewable company among its global peers.

-Enel is the first utility in the world to replace the traditional electromechanical meters with smart meters that make it possible to measure consumption in real time and manage contractual relationships remotely.
-Today, around 32 million Italian retail customers are equipped with smart meters installed by Enel.
-Enel is further deploying an additional 13 million smart meters to its customer base in Spain as well as running pilot tests for the smart cities of Búzios (Brazil) and Santiago (Chile).
+Enel was the first utility in the world to replace the traditional electromechanical meters with smart meters, making it possible to measure consumption in real time and manage contractual relationships remotely.
+Today, around 32 million Italian retail customers are equipped with smart meters developed and installed by Enel.
+The Group is deploying an additional 13 million smart meters to its customer base in Spain as well as running pilot tests for the smart cities of Búzios (Brazil) and Santiago (Chile).
 This innovative tool is key to the development of smart grids, smart cities and electric mobility.

-Listed on the Milan stock exchange since 1999, Enel has the largest number of shareholders of any Italian company, with 1.2 million retail and institutional investors.
-The most important of Enel’s shareholders is the Italian Ministry of Economy and Finance which holds 31.24% of the Company’s shares.
-14 other Group companies are listed on the stock exchanges of Italy, Spain, Russia, Argentina, Brasil, Chile and Peru.
-Enel’s commitment to values embodied in its Code of Ethics, its Sustainability Report and the adoption of international best practices promoting environmental protection, transparency and corporate governance has attracted international investment funds, insurance companies, pension funds and ethical funds to its rank of shareholders.
+Listed on the Milan stock exchange since 1999, Enel has the largest number of shareholders of any Italian company, with 1.1 million retail and institutional investors.
+The largest of Enel’s shareholders is the Italian Ministry of Economy and Finance which holds 25.5% of the Company’s shares.
+In addition to Enel, thirteen other Group companies are listed on the stock exchanges of Italy, Spain, Russia, Argentina, Brasil, Chile and Peru.
+Enel’s commitment to values embodied in its Code of Ethics, its Sustainability Report and the adoption of international best practices promoting environmental protection, transparency and corporate governance, have all attracted international investment funds, insurance companies, pension funds and ethical funds to its shareholder register.

-After having completed its international expansion, Enel is now actively engaged in consolidating the acquired assets and further integrating its businesses.
+As a global multi-national Group, Enel is actively engaged in consolidating its assets and further integrating its businesses.

 In Italy, Enel is the largest electricity company.
-It operates in the field of electricity generation of thermal and renewable power plants with nearly 40 GW of installed capacity.
-Out of these, more than 3 GW of renewable plants are operated through EGP.
-Furthermore, Enel manages the majority of the Italian electricity distribution network and offers integrated package of electricity and gas products and services for its 31.3 million customers.
+It operates in the field of electricity generation of thermal and renewable power plants with nearly 37 GW of installed capacity.
+Of these, more than 3 GW of renewable plants are operated through EGP.
+Furthermore, Enel manages the majority of the Italian electricity distribution network and offers an integrated package of electricity and gas products and services to its 31 million Italian customers.

 In Iberia, after placing on the Madrid Stock Exchange an additional 22% of the share capital of its Spanish subsidiary Endesa, Enel now owns 70.1% of the leading power company in Spain and the second largest power company in Portugal.
-Endesa has approximately 22 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to more than 12 million customers.
-EGP operates 1.9 GW of renewable plants in this region.
+Endesa has approximately 22 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products with around 13 million customers.
+Furthermore, EGP operates 1.8 GW of renewable plants in this region.

-In Europe, Enel is also present in Slovakia, where it owns 66% of Slovenské Elektrárne, the largest electricity generator in the country and the second-largest in Central and Eastern Europe, with a generation capacity of approximately 5 GW.
+In Europe, Enel is also present in Slovakia, where it owns 66% of Slovenské Elektrárne, the largest electricity generator in the country and the second-largest in Central & Eastern Europe, with a generation capacity of approximately 5 GW.
 In Romania, the Group serves 2.7 million customers through its distribution network while EGP owns and operates renewable generation plants in Both Romania and Greece.
-In Russia, Enel operates in the generation sector, where its subsidiary Enel OGK-5 owns more than 9 GW of thermal capacity, as well as in the retail sector, where Enel owns 49.5% of RusEnergoSbyt, one of the largest independent suppliers in the country.
+In Russia, Enel operates in the generation sector - where its subsidiary Enel Russia owns more than 9 GW of thermal capacity - as well as in the retail sector, where the Group owns 49.5% of RusEnergoSbyt, one of the largest independent suppliers in the country.
 In France, Enel is active in electricity and gas supply.

 Enel is a major player in the Latin American power market, where its subsidiary Enersis is one of the leading private-sector utilities both in terms of installed capacity and number of clients.
-Enersis’ subsidiaries operate in 5 countries, with nearly 17 GW of installed capacity from thermal, hydro and other renewable power plants, and serving more than 14 million customers.
-In the generation sector, Endesa owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 5.9 GW in Chile, 2.9 GW in Colombia and 1.9 GW in Peru.
-In the distribution sector, the Group is present in the state of Cearà in Brazil and in five of the largest cities in South America: Rio de Janeiro, Bogota, Buenos Aires, Santiago de Chile and Lima.
-In the transmission sector, Endesa operates an interconnection power line between Brazil and Argentina.
-Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host 0.9 GW of wind and hydroelectric plants operated by EGP Latin America.
+Enersis’ subsidiaries operate in 5 countries, with nearly 17 GW of installed capacity from thermal, hydro and other renewable power plants and serves 14.6 million customers.
+In the generation sector, Enersis owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 6.3 GW in Chile, 3 GW in Colombia and 1.9 GW in Peru.
+In the distribution sector, the Group is present in the states of Cearà and Rio de Janeiro in Brazil and in four of the largest cities in South America: Bogota, Buenos Aires, Santiago de Chile and Lima.
+In the transmission sector, Enersis operates an interconnection power line between Brazil and Argentina.
+In addition, Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host approximately 1.7 GW of wind and hydroelectric plants operated by EGP Latin America.

-In North America EGP North America owns and operates more than 1.6 GW of hydroelectric, geothermal, wind, solar and biomass power plants.
+In North America EGP North America owns and operates over 2 GW of hydroelectric, geothermal, wind, solar and biomass power plants.